rust-tw/book-tw/src/ch11-01-writing-tests.md

 {{#rustdoc_include ../listings/ch11-writing-automated-tests/listing-11-09/src/lib.rs:here}}
 ```

-<span class="caption">Listing 11-9: Testing that a condition will cause a
+<span class="caption">範例 11-9: Testing that a condition will cause a
 `panic!` with a particular panic message</span>

 This test will pass because the value we put in the `should_panic` attribute’s